Responsible product sourcing & product quality

 We have signed a Primary Authority Partnership (under the Better Regulation Delivery Office scheme) for Health & Safety, Food Safety and Trading Standards, with Reading Borough Council.
 In 2013, we were awarded the Better Regulation Delivery Office Best Partnership award.

 Every pub receives at least five quality assurance visits each month from a combination of their area manager, the audit department, an external ‘mystery shopper’ company and other head office managers.
 The scores from these visits are combined and form part of the bonus scheme for all pub based employees.

-The average rating of a Wetherspoon pub on Trip Advisor is 3.6 (out of 5.0) and a Wetherspoon hotel is 4.2, both of which are higher than the national average.
-In 2015, 71 pubs & hotels have been awarded a Trip Advisor Certificate of Excellence, more than double the number awarded the previous year.
+The average rating of a Wetherspoon pub on Trip Advisor is 3.6 (out of 5.0) and a Wetherspoon hotel is 4.3, both of which are higher than the national average.
+In 2016, 111 pubs & hotels have been awarded a Trip Advisor Certificate of Excellence (2015: 71).